13 Weird Ways to Help Fight Your Depression Without Medication

 The times that my symptoms are the least aggressive is when I’m not intentionally trying to fight depression.

-Instead of focusing so much energy on fighting depression, why not try my list of 13 unconventional (and sometimes weird) ways to fight depression without medication.
+Instead of focusing so much energy on fighting depression, why not try my list of 13 unconventional (and sometimes weird) ways to fight depression without medication?

 How to Deal with Depression Without Medication